msohaib-dev/landing_page/README.md

 LinkedIn: Connect

-Why This Repo Exists
+📌 Why This Repo Exists

-This GitHub repo is not just a showcase of web design skills.
-It is a client-attracting tool:
+This GitHub repository is client-focused, not just a showcase:

-Potential clients can see a live, functional landing page.
+Potential clients can see a live, functional landing page

-Visitors understand our services, process, and expertise.
+Highlights services, process, and expertise

-Enables direct inquiries and leads from GitHub and live demo.
+Enables direct inquiries and leads from GitHub and live demo

-License
+🔒 License

 This project is proprietary.
-Contact DELTARQ for any commercial usage or partnership inquiries.
+Contact DELTARQ for commercial use or partnership inquiries.